The best headphones and earbuds with noise-canceling

 - Proprietary ear tips

-That Bose makes the best neckbuds with ANC is hardly a shock.
-The QC30 borrow heavily from the feature set of the QC35 II, which speaks to their ability but also indicates they aren't exactly among the newest models on the market.
-Both the Bose NCH 700 and Sony WF-1000XM3 outperform these neckbuds, but that's more a compliment than a fault.
-Not too many neckbuds support ANC, meaning the QC30 aren't facing a ton of niche competition.
+Neckbuds are not as easy to find nowadays, but they're still out there, and the best available now would be the 1More Dual Driver ANC Pro.
+With solid ANC onboard, these neckband earbuds are equipped with two levels of noise cancelation that can work in louder or quieter confines to block out as much ambiance as possible.
+You can also apply it to phone calls — so long as you turn it on before making or answering the call.
+Just bear in mind that the neckband doesn't vibrate for incoming calls.

-They're also comfortable because the neck portion rests on the neck and takes much of the weight off of cables going to the earbuds.
-They're easy to wear for longer periods because of that, and when you're done listening, they can just dangle around your neck with little fuss.
+They're also comfortable because the neck portion rests on the neck, taking much of the weight off the cables going to the earbuds.
+For that reason, they're easy to wear for longer periods, and when you're done listening, they can just dangle around your neck with little fuss.

-Sound quality is very much what you would want in a Bose pair.
-The bass gets a small boost for a slightly warmer sound signature, but they're otherwise very balanced.
-ANC performance is solid, and while you have some control over it through Bose's companion app, it only applies to the level of isolation you want while the built-in microphone is active.
-The good news is the ANC isn't overbearing, taking away from the sound quality.
-It works well without making itself too conspicuous.
+1More did make sound quality a priority by including support for good Bluetooth codecs, like AAC and LDAC.
+Overall, you get a balanced sound signature with a small boost for the bass.
+That includes solid playback when ANC is on, too.
+What's also interesting is the IPX5 rating, which makes these perfectly usable for running or gym workouts.

-Battery life isn't bad for what you get.
-The QC30 will last up to 10 hours on a single charge, though you'll have to make due without fast charging.
-It's not available here, nor is a USB-C port because these use Micro-USB.
+Battery life is good at up to 16 hours with ANC on and 20 hours with it off.
+Of course, your mileage will vary based on what level of volume you're listening to, not to mention what codec you're listening to.
+For example, if it's purely LDAC tracks, battery life is cut in half.
+Either way, they should hold up for a day with ease.
+With USB-C charging, a quick 10-minute charge could get you up to three hours of playback.

 Pros: